 How to reduce employee attrition?

 Attrition is a natural form of evolution and progress for businesses and companies.
 But if it exceeds normal rates, it can indicate deeper problems within your workforce.
 Small businesses do not have the resources required to compete with bigger firms or corporations when it comes to attracting talent.
-Many employees know and recognize their worth and are not willing to settle anymore.
+Many employees know and recognise their worth and are not willing to settle anymore.

 For employers, attrition has advantages and disadvantages.
 Often considered a last resort, there are ways they can reduce and manage employee attrition.